harimaurya/RickAndMorty/README.md

-# Rick and Morty Explorer
+# Rick and Morty Universe

 A Next.js 15 app for browsing characters from the public Rick & Morty GraphQL API.
 The app requires a quick profile registration before accessing content, stores user info in a cookie, and supports both full-page and modal character detail views.